Documentation style tools#

 examples provided inside docstrings to make sure that they reflect the current usage

 of the source code.
-Doctest can be integrated with pytest
+You can integrate doctest with pytest

 in The pyproject.toml file: